Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up. Galatians 6:9

 upstairs to find proper sleeping arrangements.
 My daughter ended up in one of the lofts, lined with hundreds of baby dolls staring at her all night.
 Needless to say, she didn’t get a good night’s sleep.

 Almost every weekend Elise’s gospel group, Joyful Sound, loads up their North Greenville University bus and head towards a new destination, never knowing exactly what to expect.
 When they have to stay the night, they must rely on the kindness of strangers to house and feed them while they’re away.
 Most of these homes are pleasant, with welcoming hosts.
 But some are the stuff horror movies are made of, or at the very least, comedies.
-Anyway, do you have any thoughts on not being rated? what does the movie rating nr mean?
-We will find out later.

 It’s funny how people can change.
 We once had to stay in a hotel room that was not of my choosing and Elise refused to sit anywhere other than the top of the dresser.
 She was afraid she’d get some dreaded disease.

 Now she stays in homes with rodent problems and doesn’t say a word– literally.
-Recently they stayed in a home where one of the girls found mouse dropping under her pillow.
+Recently they stayed in a home where one of the girls found mouse droppings under her pillow.
 After running into Elise’s room to discuss what they should do, they decided to keep quiet and not embarrass the host.
 I couldn’t believe it!
 I’d have let out a scream that cleared the house.

 But, thankfully, my daughter has more tact than I do.
 Ahem.